Healthcare & Social Care

 Getting help with the DSPT

 If you need assistance, contact the DSPT helpdesk via the portal for technical issues.
-NHS Digital publishes detailed guidance documents for each organisation type.
+NHS England publishes detailed guidance documents for each organisation type.
 Your NHS commissioning organisation can often provide sector-specific advice, and you may wish to engage information governance specialists if you have complex requirements.